Graduate Assistantships

 Payroll schedule

-The graduate assistantship payroll is distributed on the 20th of the month.
-Preparation for it closes on the 10th of the month.
+Graduate assistantship payments are generally processed on or around the 20th of the month.
+Preparation for that payroll closes around the 15th of the month.

 Understand your employee responsibilities